RaoulHeese/qwfc/README.md

 which each image — or map — is composed of a set of tiles and certain rules restrict the placement of these tiles depending on adjacent tiles.
 Each tile is encoded in or or more qubits such that the prepared state is a superposition of all possible tile layouts.
 A measurement consequently reveals a random realization.
-QWFC is not a one-to-one recreation of WFC, but a simlified version that has the goal to achieve a similar end result.
+QWFC is not a one-to-one recreation of WFC, but a simplified version that has the goal to achieve a similar end result.

 ## Algorithm